 Like I said, no single system does everything right.
 And my definition of right could be different from yours.
 Just take a global look at CrossFit before getting “sucked in,” and you’ll be fine.

 With all of this in mind, I would encourage anyone to attend a CrossFit Certification Seminar, if able to.
-I would just recommend that he not use the “hammer” (Cross Fit) for every “job” (helping his client achieve their unique fitness goals).
+I would just recommend that you not use the “hammer” (Cross Fit) for every “job” (helping your client achieve their unique fitness goals).
 In my mind, even a flawed fitness system that gets American’s working hard is better than nothing, and I’m all for it.
+That said, there are much better alternatives out there, and I’ve shared many of them here on my site over the years.

 To your health and success,

 P.S.
 I think there are better alternatives out there for those whom are interested well-rounded fitness.
-I would recommend the TacFit Commando program to anyone that recognizes the obvious risks involved with CrossFit and wants something that will pack as much punch in terms of effectiveness, but is rooted in health-first strength and conditioning practices.
-If you want all the CrossFit has to offer in terms of conditioning (and then some IMO), and you want to stay injury-free for life, then I highly recommend the TacFit program.
+For example, I would recommend the TACFIT system to anyone that recognizes the obvious risks involved with CrossFit and wants something that will pack as much punch in terms of effectiveness, but is rooted in health-first strength and conditioning practices.
+If you want all the CrossFit has to offer in terms of conditioning (and then some IMO), and you want to stay injury-free for life, then I highly recommend looking into TACFIT.
 Each workout is comprised of 4 different levels of difficulty, meaning you have the option to customize the program to your needs and conditioning level (no general WOD’s).
-Check it out here:
+You can learn more about it here: Interview with Scott Sonnon about TACFIT – The Premier “Tactical Fitness” System.